netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    The "recurrence-utc" grouping refines the "recurrence" grouping to require that the date and time values to describe the recurrence be reported in UTC format.

-   It also augments the "recurrence-first" container with a parameter "duration" in units of seconds to allow the time period of the first occurrence to be specified.
-The "duration" also applies to subsequent recurrence instances.
+   It also augments the "recurrence-first" container with a "duration" parameter in units of seconds to specify the time period of the first occurrence.
+Unless specified otherwise, the "duration" also applies to subsequent recurrence instances.

+Note that the "interval" and "duration" cover two distinct properties of a schedule event.
+The interval specifies when a schedule will occure, while the duration indicates how long an occurence will last.

    The "recurrence-utc" grouping is designed to be reused in scheduling contexts where machine readability is more desirable.